 For years, I have fought to protect our shore-based economy, and I authored the law to prevent offshore drilling in New Jersey.
 In response to our efforts, Congress is pushing a radical scheme to financially punish New Jersey taxpayers with hundreds of millions of dollars in federal fees.
 You can count on me to block this irresponsible legislation, which violates our State’s rights, puts our shore in peril, and would blackmail our residents.
 This will never happen, not on my watch!

 As a cornerstone of America’s safety net, Social Security enables millions of Americans to retire with an invaluable peace of mind, and Medicare is an effective tool that provides greater healthcare access to millions of low-income Americans, preventing greater poverty.
 Social Security and Medicare are two of the most successful public programs ever created, and have shielded generations of older Americans from poverty.
-House Speaker Paul Ryan has been working to dismantle our seniors’ economic security by privatizing Social Security and cutting Medicare.
 These programs are a handshake agreement between the federal government and senior citizens that must be honored, and I will not stand for any attempts to undermine this commitment.
 Paying these benefits today is not enough; we must ensure the long-term solvency for future generations.
-As Congressman, I pledge to:
+As Congressman, I continue to:

-We can do better, and as a state lawmaker, I have always fought for tax cuts that benefit our families and small businesses that create local jobs.
-We need tax reform that benefits middle-class families, not the multi-millionaires and corporate giants.
-It is time for a real middle-class tax cut that benefits hard-working South Jersey families and small businesses.
+I have always fought for tax cuts that benefit our families and small businesses that create local jobs.
+It is time for middle-class tax cuts that benefit hard-working South Jersey families and small businesses.

 As it is embedded in our constitution, I believe the right to vote is universal and inalienable for all Americans.
 I fully support the Voting Rights Amendment Act, which would restore vital voter protections lost in the Supreme Court’s 2013 Shelby County v.
 Holder decision.
 The Leadership Conference on Civil and Human Rights has documented 148 separate instances of voter discrimination between 2000 and 2014.
 We must eliminate this injustice and ensure that our citizens will not be intimidated or discriminated against when exercising their right to vote.